-52. Terms of Office
+61. Terms of Office

 Following the authorisation of the Credit Union, all Non-Executive Directors are required to seek re-election to the Board at the end of every 3-year term.
 Non-Executive Directors are allowed to remain on the Board for a maximum of three, 3-year terms.
 Extensions to this can be approved by the Board in extenuating circumstances, such as maintaining the minimum number of Board Directors, up to a maximum of one year.
-Former Non-Executive Board Directors may re-apply to join the Board after at least one full year of absence, however, a longer break would be encouraged.
+Former Non-Executive Board Directors may re-apply to join the Board after at least one full year of absence; however, a longer break would be encouraged.

 Executive Directors are required to stand for re-election at the end of every 3-year term.